Tyre (Phoenician צר, ṣūr, "rock"; Greek Τύρος; Latin Tyrus): port in Phoenicia and one of the main cities in the eastern Mediterranean.

 However, in 311, the emperor Galerius put an end to the persecutions, and bishop Paulinus could build a large church in Tyre.
 His successor Zeno attended the Council of Nicaea in 325.
 Ten years later, the Synod of Tyre deposed Athanasius of Alexandria: one of the most notorious decisions in the not always harmonious history of Christianity.

 In spite of these tensions and quarels, the city continued to prosper.
 Eusebius seems to suggest that by now, the production of purple had become a state enterprisenote[Eusebius, Ecclesiastical History 7.32.3.]
 The text known as the Expositio Totius Mundi praises Tyre's hippodrome and theater.

-It was only at the end of the fourth century, when a tribe of Huns broke through, that the Tyrians had to consider crisis measures.
+In the fourth century, the city suffered from a natural disaster, perhaps the tsunami of 365, but the city survived.
+It was only at the end of this century, when a tribe of Huns broke through, that the Tyrians had to consider crisis measures.
 Jerome mentions that they considered evacuating their possessions on the mainland,note[Jerome, Letters 77.8.] but we do not know what happened exactly.
 In any case, things were changing.
 The central government decided to convert the military part of Syria Phoenice into an independent province, Phoenice Libanesia.
 Tyre remained the capital of the remainder, now called Phoenice Maritima.